Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 The directions above share tutorials that will help you learn how to start and finish a beaded necklace or bracelet.

-The necklace on the left is made using clamshell knot covers in the photo below, while the necklace on the right is made with crimp beads and pliers, but specialty clasps can be substituted with the basic clasp types pictured throughout this article.
+The necklace on the left is made using clamshell knot covers, as shown in the photo below, while the necklace on the right is made with crimp beads and pliers; specialty clasps can be substituted for the basic clasp types pictured throughout this article.

-There are millions of types of beads that you can use to create beaded jewelry.
-A few examples can be found below.
+There are millions of bead types you can use to create beaded jewelry.
+A few examples are below.

 How to Make a Beaded Necklace: Bead Options for Stringing Necklaces and Bracelets

-There are millions of types of wooden, glass, crystal, and plastic beads that can be used to string necklaces and bracelets, and I have included a few of our favorite basic options below.
-Or learn how to use letter beads to make a name necklace (personalized with any word or phrase you like) including mom, mum, nana, or grandma!
+There are millions of types of wooden, glass, crystal, and plastic beads you can use to string necklaces and bracelets.
+I have included a few of my favorite beading options below.
+You might also enjoy learning how to use letter beads to make a name necklace (personalized with any inspiring word or phrase you like), including mom, mum, nana, or grandma!

-Young children should string large-hole beads that are at least 8mm and up.
-Small hands still working on fine motor control have trouble with smaller beads, so bigger beads such as pony beads are best for toddlers, preschoolers, and kindergarteners.
+Young children should string large-hole beads that are at least 8mm.
+Small hands still developing fine motor control have trouble with smaller beads, so larger beads, such as 10mm pony beads, are best for toddlers, preschoolers, and kindergarteners.

 - 4mm multi-colored seed beads